sethlsx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text]['images\images.jpeg'] ![alt text]['images\images-2.jpg'] ![alt text]['images\images-3.jpg']
 ![alt text]['images\images-4.jpeg'] ![alt text]['images\images-5.jpg']

-The first and fourth images might be difficult to classify because there are lots of trees, buildings and cars in the background which could form false lines for the model to detect.
+The images I found are basically taken from a front angle, are fairly bright, of high contrast.
+There are little jitteriness either.
+But there are backgound objects in all of them, especially the 1st and 4th images.The first and fourth images might be difficult to classify because there are lots of trees, buildings and cars in the background which could form false lines for the model to detect.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).